SCALE-MS/scale-ms/docs/testing.rst

 Unit tests, system tests, and integration tests
 ===============================================

-.. todo:: Describe the scopes of software component and interface testing,
-    testing policies, infrastructure.

 The test suite in :file:`tests/` includes a lot of integration tests that probe interactions with full RADICAL Pilot sessions because we have had problems reproducing viable execution environments and because we use RP features and